kentywang/-jigg-lysp-puff-/README.md

   is applied.
 Once in the function though, we don't need to worry since it's copied in.
 - Why `(fact 2)` now failing too?
+- looks like some of stack isn't being saved after gc
+- i think i fixed ^, but looks like still sometimes double freeing and freeing things I still am reading (unexpected type tag err)
+- I need to still save the intermediates before make_cons.
+- and theres an issue with corrupted data in curr_exp after a repl cycle. type '1 over and over after a gc cycle to see the issue.
+  Ill solve that after the other part
+- I did it.
+It's buggy, it's ugly, and it might still leak memory in C heap, but it works!
 ### Lessons learned
 - Creating a parser was quite a task on its own.
 Even for that alone I'm proud of my work.